Fiserv/exchange/docs/getting-started/boarding.md

 <!--
 type: tab
-titles: Application Submit, JSON Example
+titles: Application Submit, JSON Application Submit Example -->
--->

 The `/boarding/application` endpoint supports adding the submitting the application based on the reference parsed.
 This also requires the operation type `APPLICATION_SUBMIT` to be added to the request.
 Please see adjacent example for this